-On your smartphone, there is probably already a widget named “Podcasts.”
-Depending on your phone, you can access podcast series in AppStore or Google Play.
+There is probably already a widget on your smartphone named “Podcasts.”
+You can access podcast series in AppStore or Google Play depending on your phone.
 You can also use apps like Spotify or Overcast for listening.

-Many of you already have your favorites, the podcasts you listen to on the way to work, or the gym.
+Many of you already have favorite podcasts you listen to on the way to work or the gym.
 Figure out which genre suits you and your road trip team (True Crime, Comedy, History?) and download away.
 Because Podcasts are set up as a series, you can choose to listen to one episode, or if you’re really into it, binge listen!

 2. Learn A New Language

 You’ve meant to learn Spanish, or French, or Mandarin forever, but who has time for classes?
 Well, now you do!
 When we drove from Anchorage, AK to Bend, OR, we had six (6) days, times eight (8) hours of uninterrupted time watching the road go by.